TheDolentCity/paladins-of-awoudan/src/content/docs/classes/the-umber-pines.md

 ### Level 3

 Learn 3 of the following attack attributes.
 You can apply 1 attribute to a standard attack or 2 attributes at the cost of 3 **WIL**.
-You cannot apply more than 3 attributes to one attack.
+You cannot apply more than 2 attributes to one attack.

 - **Biter:** Requires a cruel weapon.
 Increase the rating of cruel by +2.
 If you gain a wound before the start of your next turn, increase the injury level by +2.
-- **Bloody:** If the attack hits or misses, every character in a close burst 1 gains the bleeding (2) condition, including yourself.
+- **Bloody:** If the attack hits or misses, every character in a close burst 1 of the target including yourself gains the bleeding (2) condition.
-- **Evasive:** If the attack hits, you may shift a number of squares equal to your **END**.
+- **Evasive:** If the attack hits or misses, you may shift a number of squares equal to your **END**.
 - **Exhausting:** If the attack hits or misses, the target takes **STA** damage equal to your 4 + **END** and you take 4 **STA** damage.
 - **Furious:** If the attack hits, you ignore all damage that originally targets **WIL** until the start of your next turn.
 Damage split to **WIL** from raging still decreases it.
-- **Hack and Slash:** If the attack misses, the target takes damage equal to your **STR** and you take damage equal to half your **STR**.
+- **Hack and Slash:** If you add your **STR** to the attack roll, also add your **DEX** to the roll and take damage equal to your **DEX** afterwards.
+If you add your **DEX** to the attack roll, also add your **STR** and take damage equal to your **STR** afterwards.
+If the attack roll adds both, then you add nothing.
+- **Knockdown:** Requires a two-handed weapon.
+If the attack hits, the target is knocked prone.
 - **Nimble:** If the attack hits, for the rest of your turn, you do not provoke opportunity attacks.
 - **Shatter:** Requires a two-handed weapon and a single target.
 Whether the attack hits or misses, creatures in a close burst 1 of the target including yourself, take 2 damage.
 - **Tempest:** Requires a two-handed weapon or dual wielding weapons.
 The attack's range changes to close burst 1 and you take damage equal to your **STR** or **DEX**, whichever is higher.